 After a quick review of the options in this sample brochure, Drew said, “I’m really familiar with this company’s funds, what they’re invested in, and their stated goals.
 Of the six options they have listed as growth funds, two are actually international funds and one is an aggressive growth fund.”

 Other investors worry that working with their own investing pro will be expensive.
-Your investing professional may charge a one-time fee for a 401(k) consultation, and that’s a reasonable expectation for the time they spend with you.
+Your investing professional may charge a one-time fee for a 401(k) consultation, and that’s a reasonable cost for the time they spend to help you make smart 401(k) selections.
 Just make sure you know what to expect before your appointment so there are no surprises.